maplelm/SSHColony/README.md

 with the twist of the worlds being much more hostile and I want to put the enphisis on combat and survival more so then casual building and story telling.

+# Todos

+- Implement enable/disable feature for menus
+- engine not properly entering alt buffer
+- engine not properly hiding and reveling cursor
+- engine not handling different sized terminals
+- need to make text box elements for world generation
+- Need to make a world generation alg
+- Need to test what I have with just a basic world.
+    - world generation will just pop out the same very flat and small world every time with no settings.

 # Technical Specifications

 - ASCII graphics